ManiSphynx/popular-design-patterns-in-typescript/creational/builder/README.md

 - Adds additional complexity to the system by requiring multiple classes (Builder, Concrete Builder, etc.).

 Explore the Builder folder to see practical examples and understand how this pattern can be applied! 🔍📂

+**Frequency of Use:** Medium-High

+**Reason:**
+The frequency of use for the Builder pattern in JavaScript and TypeScript is **medium-high**.
+This is due to several factors:

+1. **Moderate Complexity with High Utility:** While the Builder pattern introduces additional classes, it significantly simplifies the construction of complex objects and ensures a clear separation of concerns.
+2. **Usefulness in Constructing Complex Objects:** It is particularly useful in scenarios where objects have multiple optional parts or configurations, such as constructing UI components, configuring services, or setting up complex configurations.
+3. **Flexibility and Maintainability:** The pattern enhances flexibility and maintainability by allowing the construction process to be independent of the representation, making it easier to manage changes and add new configurations.